 Programming and System Analysis (AAS)

 The Associate in Applied Science (AAS) in Programming and System Analysis program provides an in-depth exploration of different computer language and technical skills.
 The program includes, but is not limited to the following: operating systems, local area networks, business communication, team roles, and dynamics.
-A Certificate of Completion (CCL) in Programming and System Analysis is also available.

 You must earn a grade of “C” or better in all courses required within this program.